The 10th ECF Tech Award-Scientific and Technological Progress Award - Bronze Award

 Main Innovations:

-① Revealed the occurrence patterns and controlling mechanisms of shale gas in the Precambrian–Cambrian new stratigraphic sequences.
+① Revealing the gas occurrence patterns and controlling mechanisms in new shale formations spanning the Precambrian to Cambrian periods.

 Main Uses and Technical Principles: